1934 MG K3 Magnette Two-Seater

 In 1947, chassis K3016 was sold to Otto Stone of Melbourne.
 A renowned engineer, Stone was well placed to maintain the car; work performed by him including the fitment of a replacement L-type cylinder block and Laystall crankshaft, and conversion of the car to hydraulically operated brakes.
 Indeed, his exacting preparation of the MG drew widespread admiration, and the pair became mainstays of the Australian racing scene over the next quarter of a century.

-Following some 26 years of ownership, Stone elected to sell the K3 to Philip Vickery of Sydney in 1973, who in turn sold it to MG afficionado Rod Hiley in 1977.
+Following some 26 years of ownership, Stone elected to sell the K3 to Philip Vickery of Sydney in 1973, who in turn sold it to MG aficionado Rod Hiley in 1977.
 The car remained in Hiley’s care for more than two decades before finally returning to its homeland in 1999, with respected K3 authority Peter Green acquiring it as a fitting stablemate to his ex-Whitney Straight/Richard Seaman car, K3011.

 Acquired by the consignor in 2003, the MG has been cherished since.
 During their ownership, various sympathetic restoration work has been undertaken.
 This has included the replacement of the L-type cylinder block fitted by Stone, reverting to the block sourced by Jackson in 1940.
 At the same time, the car’s original gearbox was also refitted, with all restoration work being performed by marque specialist James Gunn of Ecurie Fusil.

 It is believed the body has never been off the car, nor suffered any accident damage.
 The MG retains all original body panels, horns, radiator surround, headlamps, instruments, and Marshall supercharger.
-Other correct features of the K3 are the original large-finned sump, full chassis oiling system, the oil reserve tank, and factory fitted hood.
+Other correct features of the K3 are the original large-finned sump, full chassis oiling system, the oil reserve tank, and factory-fitted hood.
 To aid getting into and out of the car, Green replaced the original transmission tunnel; the original tunnel comes with the car and could be refitted.
 The car is currently fitted with single Hartford dampers at the rear (originally, they had a twin; the car comes with the second set that could also be refitted).

 Exquisitely preserved and blessed with a fascinating—and comprehensively documented—competition history stretching back some nine decades, chassis K3016 represents the holy grail of competition MGs and, significantly, remains the example by which all others are judged.
 As such, it represents one of the most important MGs ever to be publicly offered for sale.